abdelazeem201/Synopsys-RTL-to-GDSII-Flow/README.md

 2. During your run, save your modified design files inside the same directory where you run those tools.

-# Counter-Design
+# DHM-Design
-- The binary counter is an example of a simple synchronous digital circuit.
-It has no data inputs and no combinational output logic circuit.
+- Processor specially designed for LPD technique implementation

-- At each clock pulse, the counter takes up a new state and thus goes through a specific count sequence.
+- For simplicity only one block of ChipTop GPRS is considered

-- We shall now write a design spec for 8bit up-counter with two outputs which go through the following sequence:
+- We shall now write a design spec for dhm design:
 ![Figure 1: 8bit-counter-block-diagram](https://user-images.githubusercontent.com/58098260/211213632-3d9db520-15c2-420e-b431-50486b6da349.png)
 - The counter should have the following inputs:
   - rst, which is synchronous, active low